-The Face collection features three pieces of jewelry, the Neang Neak ear cuff, the Phkachhouk 1.0 and 2.0 earrings and the Kbang crown.
-Each piece is designed to enhance the features in and around the face without hiding your natural structure.
-Each also highlights the rich hue of its respective precious metal, such as molten gold, rose gold and iced silver.
-The intricate pattern and unique aesthetic are inspired by the art found on Angkor temples and from the regalia of the Royal Cambodian Ballet.
-Legendary characters like the beautiful mermaid and serpent princesses, Sovan Macha and Neang Neak are our biggest muses.
+The Face collection features four pieces of jewelry, the Neang Neak ear cuff, the Phkachhouk 1.0 and 2.0 earrings, and the Kbang crown.
+Each piece’s design enhances the features in and around the face without hiding your natural structure.
+Each also highlights the rich hue of its respective precious metal, such as 14k or 18k gold, 14k rose gold and 925 sterling silver.
+The inspiration behind the intricate pattern and unique aesthetic came from the art of Angkor temples and the regalia of the Royal Cambodian Ballet.
+Our biggest muses are the legendary and beautiful mermaid and serpent princesses; Sovan Macha and Neang Neak.

 The entire collection is available to order or pre-order online.
 Shop here.

-The Hand collection includes five pieces of jewelry; the Aroubei ring, the Tbaung Morokot, the Tbaung Gottum ring, Roum Dai palm cuff and the Khong Dai bangle.
-An eclectic collection, each piece draws its design inspiration from a variety of Angkorian motifs and colonial era styles.
-The Aroubei ring and Roum Dai palm cuff evoke Khmer art but are not intrinsically traditional, yet they are distinctively cultural.
-The Tbaung Morokot and Gottum rings pay homage to the handful of surviving ancient Khmer royalty rings and feature precious gemstones such as the ruby and emerald.
-The Khong Dai bangle is a simpler rendition of the ornately authentic piece traditonally depicted worn by divinity and royalty, and only ceremoniously worn today.
-Each piece collectively helps preserve Khmer art, utilizing one of the most popular ways to wear jewelry, on the hand.
+The Hand collection features five pieces of jewelry, the Aroubei ring, Morokot ring, Gottum ring, Roum Dai palm cuff, and Khong Dai bangle.
+The design inspiration behind the pieces came from various Angkorian motifs and western styles, making the Hand collection eclectic.
+The Aroubei ring and Roum Dai palm cuff have the distinction of Khmer art, yet both pieces are not traditionally Khmer.
+The Morokot and Gottum rings pay homage to the handful of surviving ancient Khmer royalty rings with precious gems.
+The highly polished rings only feature rubies and emeralds.
+The Khong Dai bangle is a simple yet stylishly wearable rendition of the traditionally ornate piece.
+The pieces from this collection help preserve Khmer art, especially when worn on one of the most popular and accessible parts of the body, the Hand.

-Our jewelry is lightweight and casted in New York City’s Diamond District using recycled or ethical metals.
+Our jewelry is lightweight and made in New York City’s Diamond District using recycled or ethical metals.